Tangy Pulled Pork Sandwiches Recipe

 - 2. Cover and cook on low for 4-5 hours or until meat is tender.
 Remove meat; shred with two forks.
-Return to the slow cooker; heat through.
-Serve on toasted rolls, and, if desired, coleslaw.
+Return to slow cooker; heat through.
+Serve on toasted rolls or buns, and, if desired, with coleslaw.
 Yield: 4 servings.

 Reviews for Tangy Pulled Pork Sandwiches